Opisthoteuthis hardyi

-Opisthoteuths hardyi is a lesser-known octopus species.
+Opisthoteuthis hardyi is a lesser-known octopus species.
 It was described in 2002 from a male caught off the Shag Rocks, which are far south in the Atlantic Ocean near the Falkland Islands.

 The specimen was medium-sized, with a mantle of 45 mm long.
 The whole body was 250 mm long.
 It had some enlarged suckers, which is typical for male octopuses belonging to Opisthoteuthis.
 It also had a web connecting its long arms, which is common for cirrate octopuses and some incirrate octopuses.

 The specimen was found in the open ocean between 800 m and 1,000 m deep.
 However, the true depth range is wider.
 After 2002, dozens more specimens, likely O. hardyi, were discovered on the Patagonian Shelf from 630-1,390 m deep.